Piracetam for social anxiety

 And Piracetam has analgesic (anti-pain) benefits.
 This anti-pain action is linked to Piracetam’s anti-inflammatory properties.[xviii]
 Inflammation can cause pain, and studies have shown Piracetam can have profound effect on pain.

-Piracetam boosts acetylcholine so you should add a good choline source.
+Piracetam boosts the use of acetylcholine so you should add a good choline source.
 Try Alpha GPC or CDP-Choline with Piracetam.
 And give your brain the choline it needs.

 Piracetam-improves-memory-and-creativity